 Repositories are the containers for the components provided to your users as explained in more detail in Repository Manager Concepts.
-Creating and managing repositories is an essential part of your Nexus Repository Manager configuration, since it allows you to expose more components to your users.
-It supports proxy repositories, hosted repositories and repository groups using a number of different repository formats.
+Creating and managing repositories is an essential part of your Nexus Repository configuration, since it allows you to expose more components to your users.
+It supports proxy repositories, hosted repositories and repository groups in a number of different repository formats.

 The binary parts of a repository are stored in blob stores, which can be configured by selecting Blob Stores from the Repository sub menu of the Administration menu.